 We are closely monitoring the situation with COVID-19 (coronavirus) and following the guidance of the Centers for Disease Control and Prevention (CDC) and federal, state and local health authorities.
 Learn more about the measures we have put in place.

 Immersion oil increases the resolving power of the microscope by replacing the air gap between the immersion objective lens and cover glass with a high refractive index medium and reducing light refraction.

-Nikon manufactures two types of Immersion Oil for microscopy - Type N and Type F. These oils are tested using Nikon objectives and therefore the performance cannot be guaranteed against lenses manufactured by other companies.
-The refractive indices of other manufactured oils may differ which will impair the results gained from using these with Nikon objectives.
-It is also important to note that oils should not be mixed, as this will impair performance.
+Nikon manufactures four types of Immersion Oil for microscopy.
+These oils have been developed and tested specifically for use with Nikon objectives and therefore their performance cannot be guaranteed for lenses manufactured by other companies.
+Conversely, if non-Nikon oils are to be used with Nikon lenses, care must be taken to ensure that the refractive index and dispersion value of the oil match the properties of Nikon optics.
+Mis-match will result in aberrations and impair objective performance.
+It is also important to note that oils should not be mixed, as this will also impair performance.

 Type N is a general purpose oil recommended for transmitted light applications, including brightfield, darkfield, DIC and phase contrast.
 It is available in 8ml (squeeze bottle), 50ml (squeeze bottle) and 480ml (bottle with pipette) quantities.